TcM1911/stix2/README.md

 The library provides a helper function to parse STIX JSON.
 It can handle both the bundle object and JSON objects as a JSON array.
-The function returns a `StixCollection` object that holds all the extracted STIX objects.
+The function returns a `Collection` object that holds all the extracted STIX objects.

 ```go
 collection, err := stix2.FromJSON(jsonData)